roitraining/hca-training-days/courses/11-real-time-data-streaming-with-kafka/course.md

 - B. Publish a transfer event as it happens so consumers can update while the assignment is current
 - C. Replace the EHR database with a Kafka topic
 - D. Have every downstream system poll the EHR on its own nightly schedule
 ---
 # Quiz 1: Answer

 **A unit needs the current bed assignment within a minute of a transfer.
-Today that fact arrives in a nightly file.
+Today, that fact arrives in a nightly file.
 What is the better fit?**

 **Correct: B.** Publish a transfer event as it happens so consumers can update while the assignment is current